Photo: An old pole in the forest at the site of the Howkan village.

 The pole had been pushed aside by a spruce tree growing up next to it and small hemlocks sprouted from its top, but it was definitely a totem.
 Its back showed the unmistakable shape of carving and the top appeared to be a head.

-Nearby we found two memorial stones one dated 1901, the second not very legible but it also looked like a1900 date.
+Nearby we found two memorial stones one dated 1901, the second not very legible but it also looked like a 1900 date.
 Occasional pieces of pottery and stove pieces stuck above the moss.
-But more important was the open nature of the forest with a lack of underbrush and trees far apart.
 I had no doubt that I had found the village site with a totem pole and the forest.

 You won't find Howkan or the Kaigani Strait on Google Maps but you can find Long Island, Alaska.
 Howkan is on the west side of Long Island, just below a small notch, Mission Cove.